robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 =======================

-`XML output files`_ that are generated during the test execution can be post-processed afterwards by the ``rebot`` tool, which is an integral part of Robot Framework.
+`XML output files`_ that are generated during the test execution can be post-processed afterwards by the Rebot tool, which is an integral part of Robot Framework.
 It is used automatically when test reports and logs are generated during the test execution, and using it separately allows creating custom reports and logs as well as combining